 Google My Business was recently renamed to Google Business Profile and got new features to ease the way people access their business listings on Google.

-This is a move toward positioning the Google Business Profile as the best tool for local businesses to improve online presence, reach potential customers, get discovered, and continue the communication with new customers.
+This is a move toward positioning the Google Business Profile as the best tool for local businesses to improve their online presence, reach potential customers, get discovered, and continue communication with new customers.
 It is the most effective digital marketing tool that utilizes the great adoption of Google Maps by customers when deciding to use local services or products.

 I mentioned ‘quietly’ as they do not over-promise, and there are very low-key announcements about new features that usually business owners don’t get to hear/read about.